KarlCrof/FiniteStateMachine/README.md

 * The SSD1306 display has 4 lines which need to be connected (Vcc and GND being two of them).
 * The I<sup>2</sup>C SDA (serial data) line is connected to the analog pin 4 on the Teensy microcontroller.
 * The I<sup>2</sup>C SCL (serial clock) line is connected to analog pin 5.
 * __Note:__ Both of these lines require a pull-up resistor attached to them (to +Vcc).
-Data transmission pulls the voltage of the line down to 0V due to the open-drain MOSFET interface of I<sup>2</sup>C (shown below).
+Data transmission pulls the voltage of the line down to 0V due to the open-drain MOSFET interface of I<sup>2</sup>C (as per below).
 These are internally connected / included the SSD1306 IC, hence were not pictured on the schematic.

 <img src="http://rheingoldheavy.com/wp-content/uploads/2015/01/I2C_Pull_Up_Example.png"> need ref!

 * A potentiometer is connected to analog pin 0 (as an input).
 The variable resistance provides a voltage between 0 and Vcc (+3.3V) on the input, which will be read and used to control the horizontal position of the car (as a mapped value).

-* Two buttons are connected to interrupt capable digital pins (also inputs).
+* Two buttons are connected to interrupt capable digital pins (also as inputs).
 These will be the 'start' and 'pause' buttons to progress through the game states.
-When a button is pressed, a connection to ground is formed and the interrupt service routine will be called on the detected negative voltage edge.
-These inputs will be configured to have internal pullup resistors connected to them, so that the voltage on the line is not floating (and can return to +Vcc) when the button is not pressed (also not pictured).
+When a button is pressed, a connection to ground is formed and the detected negative voltage edge on the line will trigger an interrupt service routine to be called (to capture this 'button pressed' event).
+These inputs will be configured to have internal pullup resistors connected to them, so that the line is not floating (and can return to +Vcc) when the button is not pressed - also not pictured.

-# STATE MACHINE DESIGN
+# State Machine Design-
 <img src="https://i.ibb.co/5ncZTbp/statemachine.jpg" alt="statemachine" border="0">

 This is a Moore state machine design, as the state machine action depends only on the active state.